vmikk/seqhasher/README.md

 ## Benchmark

-To evaluate the performance of two solutions for processing DNA sequences, we utilized [`hyperfine`](https://github.com/sharkdp/hyperfine) to compare an AWK-based solution against the `rechimizer` binary.
+To evaluate the performance of two solutions for processing DNA sequences, we utilized [`hyperfine`](https://github.com/sharkdp/hyperfine) to compare an AWK-based solution against the `seqhasher` binary.

 ### Test data